 4 Tips on Dressing Formally For An Interview

-We often ask advice from “people like us” – our peers.
-To get a different perspective, I asked Joey Randazzo, 2016 graduate of University of Puget Sound and Project Manager for Paleo Magazine, for his thoughts on dressing for a job interview.
+We often ask for advice from “people like us” – our peers.
+To get a different perspective, I asked Joey Randazzo, 2016 graduate of the University of Puget Sound and Project Manager for Paleo Magazine, for his thoughts on dressing for a job interview.
 Here is his advice as he begins his career journey.

 Find Your “One Interview Outfit”

 To make your life easier, plan out your go-to interview outfit.
 It doesn’t have to be a suit, but it does have to be professional.
 For men, this could be a nice button-down, some slacks, and dress shoes.
 For women (you have more options – jealous!…), this could be a dress, or a blouse with a pair of dress pants, or maybe a skirt with a sweater.
 Figure out what works best for you.

 You can wear this to an interview, to coffee, or for a Skype call.
 You won’t have to worry or stress before the interview – you’ll already know what you’re wearing.

 Do Your Research